Proportional resource allocation in dynamic n-player Blotto games: Introduction

-Here we obtain one possibility and one impossibility result.
 Our solution concept is subgame-perfect equilibrium.
-First, we find that, when players maximize the expected value of the battles, the strategy profile in which players allocate their resources proportional to the sizes of the battles at every history is a subgame perfect equilibrium (see Theorem~\ref{thm2} and Theorem~\ref{thm3}).
-This overal result is very robust: it does not depend on the number of players, asymmetry in the resources, exogenous shocks to resources, number or the sizes of battlefields, or the type of contest success functions satisfying the aforementioned axioms.
-Second, it turns out that, when players maximize the probability of winning the dynamic contest, there is always a distribution of player values over the battles such that resource proportionality cannot be supported as an equilibrium (see Proposition~\ref{proposition1} and Proposition~\ref{proposition3}), showing that a recent possibility result obtained in a two-player and same-size battles setting of Klumpp, Konrad and Solomon (2019) does not generalize to a setup with more than two players and uneven battle sizes.
+We find that the strategy profile in which players allocate their resources proportional to the prizes of the battlefields at every history is a subgame perfect equilibrium (see Theorem~\ref{thm2} and Theorem~\ref{thm3}).
+This overall result does not depend on the number of players, asymmetry in the resources, exogenous shocks to resources, number or the prizes of battlefields, or the type of contest success functions satisfying the aforementioned axioms.